You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Sciacca

-This charming coastal town in Sicily is known for its thermal baths, ceramic craftsmanship, and vibrant Carnival celebrations (usually held in February).
-Sciacca’s picturesque harbour, adorned with colourful fishing boats, offers a delightful atmosphere.
-The historic centre, with its narrow streets and medieval architecture, invites exploration.
+This cute coastal town in Sicily is known for its thermal baths, ceramic craftsmanship, and vibrant Carnival celebrations (usually held in February).
+Sciacca’s picturesque harbour, filled with colourful fishing boats, offers a delightful atmosphere.
+The historic centre, with its narrow streets and medieval architecture, is fun to explore.

 This hilly town is best explored on foot and has many similarities to Palermo that I’m sure you’ll love.

-One of the best things to do in Sciacca is visit Castello Luna, a medieval castle built in 1380 and also visit the Church of Carmine which is located in the centre of town.
+One of the best things to do in Sciacca is to visit Castello Luna, a medieval castle built in 1380 and also visit the Church of Carmine, which is located in the centre of town.

 Distance from Palermo: 99 km or 50 km from the Stairs of the Turks